rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 <a name="Overview"></a>
 ## Overview ##

 **Azure IoT Hub** is an Azure service that enables secure and reliable bi-directional communications between your application back end and millions of devices.
 It allows the application back end to receive telemetry at scale from your devices, route that data to a stream event processor, and also to send cloud-to-device commands to specific devices.
+The bi-drectional communication is enabled through use of the AMQP protocol.

-In this module, you'll learn to connect devices to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics.
+In this module, you'll learn to send data to Microsoft Azure, using a PC-based application simulating data, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics.

+> **Note:** The Raspberry Pi is not used in this Module.
+Everything is done throug the PC application.
+There is a third lab which uses the Raspberry Pi device

 <a name="Objectives"></a>